 Chief Strategy Officer

-In January 2015, Smith was appointed to the Federal Communications Commission (FCC)’s Downloadable Security Technical Advisory Council (DSTAC).
+Brent was appointed to the Federal Communications Commission (FCC)’s Downloadable Security Technical Advisory Council (DSTAC).
 The DSTAC’s mission is to promote the competitive availability of navigation devices (e.g., set-top boxes and MVPD-compatible television sets) in furtherance of Section 629 of the Communications Act.